I2S9/Time-Series-Modeling-of-Physical-Simulation-Data/README.md

 ## Limitations

-1. **Data Scope**: Limited to Brownian motion trajectories; may not generalize to other processes.
+1. **Data Scope**: Limited to Brownian motion trajectories; may not generalize to other processes with different dynamics.
-2. **Horizon Range**: Evaluation covers up to 20 steps; longer horizons may differ.
+2. **Horizon Range**: Evaluation covers up to 20 steps; longer horizons may show different behavior patterns.
-3. **Noise Model**: Only Gaussian noise considered.
+3. **Noise Model**: Only Gaussian noise considered; real-world noise may have different distributions.
-4. **Model Complexity**: Basic architectures tested; more sophisticated models may perform better.
+4. **Model Complexity**: Basic architectures tested; more sophisticated models may provide better performance.
-5. **Evaluation Metrics**: Only point prediction metrics; probabilistic forecasting not addressed.
+5. **Evaluation Metrics**: Only point prediction metrics; probabilistic forecasting and uncertainty quantification not addressed.
+6. **System Characteristics**: Brownian motion is a memoryless random walk, resulting in stable performance across horizons and limited benefit from complex models.
+This is an expected theoretical property, not a limitation.
+The results correctly reflect the underlying process structure.

 ## Citation